TownSuite/public-tracker/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to the TownSuite support department.
+Please report (suspected) security vulnerabilities to the TownSuite DevSec.
+See the [Developer Roster](https://metrics.townsuite.com/d/y9lupRR7z/developer-rosters?orgId=1) for the current DevSec.
-You will receive a response from us within one business day.
 If the issue is confirmed, we will release a patch as soon as possible.